 The former Ville located next to several now abandoned U.S. military bases is necessarily a much less hopeful part of P'aju than Heyri is.
 On the day of my visit to P'aju's largest former kiji'chon area that is located in the middle of a whole chain of now defunct bases, we follow the road that leads to P'anmunjŏm until we nearly reach the first few checkpoints leading into the DMZ.
 There is barely any traffic in this area at all, only occasionally I watch a tourist bus pass by us, driving next to a few vans filled with goods that are headed for the Kaesŏng industrial complex.
 After getting off the main highway, we drive for another fifteen minutes on smaller roads, past several Korean military facilities, before we arrive at the kiji'chon.
-The Ville is located right next to one abandoned U.S. military installation of several in the area (Camp Edwards, Camp Garry Owen, Camp Giant, Camp Greaves, Camp Howze and Camp Stanton were all closed down in 2004 and given back to the South Korean government a year later, Cp.
-Weaver 2005).
+The Ville is located right next to one abandoned U.S. military installation out of several in the area.
 An aging Korean guard is taking a nap in a hut next to the gate.
 Inside of the old base area, just next to the fence, I can make out vegetable fields that seem to be well-tended.